syntasso/kratix-docs/docs/workshop/part-ii/04-schedule-promise.md

 `environment=dev` label.
 If you were to create a new worker cluster that didn't have the `environment=dev` label the Promise wouldn't schedule any work to it.

-## Schedule Resource Requests to specific clusters {#rr-scheduling}
+## Schedule Resource to specific clusters {#rr-scheduling}

 Being able to define inside the Promise what types of clusters the resources can be scheduled to enables a lot control for operators.
 But in the event a Promise matches more than one cluster, it does not enable the Promise author to decide which of the matching Kratix clusters receives the resources from a user request.

-Imagine that you have additional requirements for any Resource Requests that sets `enableDataCollection: true`.
+Imagine that you have additional requirements for any Resource that set `enableDataCollection: true`.
 For example, these resources requests require a Kubernetes cluster with a persistent volume storage of adequate size to handle the data collected.
 When false you might want a different type of cluster or might decide that it has no opinion at all on what cluster should be used.

-To achieve this with Kratix, you can optionally set additional labels at request time by outputting them from the pipeline.
+To achieve this with Kratix, you can optionally set additional labels at request time by outputting them from the Pipeline.

-Kratix has a convention of using a [`/metadata`](../main/reference/resource-requests/workflows#metadata) directory to manage important configurations generated in the pipeline that are independent of the resources you want stored in a GitOps state store.
+Kratix has a convention of using a [`/metadata`](../main/reference/resources/workflows#metadata) directory to manage important configurations generated in the Pipeline that are independent of the resources you want stored in a GitOps state store.

 To set additional scheduling labels, you can add the a similar document as the Promise's `scheduling` field to the `/metadata/scheduling.yaml` file.

 Any selectors added in this file will be appended to the list provided by the Promise.
 This means means that you cannot override the Kratix cluster selectors set in the Promise definition.
-This enables clear security controls defined by the Promise author, and also guarantees that a Resource Request will always be scheduled to a Kratix cluster that has already received the Promise dependencies.
+This enables clear security controls defined by the Promise author, and also guarantees that a Resource will always be scheduled to a Kratix cluster that has already received the Promise dependencies.

-Given the new requirements for a persistent volume, you can update the Resource Request pipeline to add the `pvCapacity=large` selector when `enableDataCollection` is set to `true`.
-This will indicate that Kratix should only schedule these Resource Requests to clusters with a large pool of persistent volumes.
+Given the new requirements for a persistent volume, you can update the Resource Configure Workflow to add the `pvCapacity=large` selector when `enableDataCollection` is set to `true`.
+This will indicate that Kratix should only schedule these Resources to clusters with a large pool of persistent volumes.

 Add the following to the end of the `pipeline/run` script: